Baltimore Separation Agreement Attorney

 Sometimes, a married couple can agree to the terms of a separation agreement easily.
 However, many divorces become contentious — especially when they involve a child or extensive marital property.
 In these cases, you might need professional help resolving your child support, alimony, and property distribution issues.

 In these cases, your separation agreement attorney — or the court — might suggest alternative dispute resolution or mediation.
 During a mediation, you, your spouse, and your lawyers will meet with a neutral, trained mediator.
-(Most mediators have great experience as lawyers or former judges.)
+(Most mediators have experience as lawyers or former judges.)
 The mediator will:

 - Listen to your arguments and demands,